cms66/rpi-iot/README.md

  - Hardware can be tested in various languages using the test menu
  <pre><code>sh local/src/shell/rpi_test_menu.sh</code></pre>
  - Not all device/language combinations will be available.
  - If using WiFi you can modify your networks/details by creating an updated wpa_supplicant.conf file and copying to SD card from Windows.
-On next boot of the RPi, the new configuration file will be moved to replace the existing configuration file.
+On next boot of the RPi, the new configuration file will be moved to replace the existing configuration file and should connect to the new or modified network.